gopi-suvanam/scribbler-website/campus-ambassadors/details.md

 The Scribbler Campus Ambassador Program is more than a title — it’s a launchpad for **tech-savvy, community-driven students** who want to make a lasting impact on their campuses and careers.

 📅 **Stay tuned — Applications open soon!**
 💬 Questions?
-DM us or reach out at \[your email/Discord link].
+DM us or reach out at [Discord link](https://join.scribbler.live).

-?